Nuclear power in France: Crisis since late 2021

 After scheduled maintenance during the summer of 2021, some power plants were not back in service in late 2021.
-In October, Stress corrosion cracking at Civaux Nuclear Power Plant led to the decision to shut down both blocks for long term repair.
+In October, stress corrosion cracking at Civaux Nuclear Power Plant led to the decision to shut down both blocks for long term repair.
 In December 2021, this was extended to both blocks of Chooz Nuclear Power Plant, as all four plants use the same type of reactor, N4, the most modern in operation, with grid connection in the late 1990s, commercial operation since early 2000s.
-By end of April 2022 it was reported that 28 of France’s 56 nuclear reactors were offline.
+By end of April 2022 it was reported that 28 of France's 56 nuclear reactors were offline.
 French nuclear energy production has fallen to the lowest level since 1993 and it is expected to fall short by at least 25% compared to usual production levels in the winter of 2022/2023.

-As of February 2022, EDF expected 2022 production to be 295–315 TWh, and 300–330 TWh for 2023.

 On 19 May 2022, EDF adjusted its French nuclear output estimate for 2022 between 280 and 300 TWh, and with the expectation of checks and repairs to be completed, the 2023 French nuclear output estimate was not changed (300–330 TWh).
 Considering the overall control and repair program, nuclear generation for 2024 may be impacted.

+Electricity production in 2022 was 279 TWh, with 300–330 TWh still forecast for 2023 as of June 2023.

 On 21 February 2022, S&P Global Ratings and Moody's downgraded the credit rating of EDF citing the technical issues at its nuclear power plants.
 In July 2022 the French government announced its plans to fully nationalize EDF.
+To meet demand, EDF had to buy electricity on the European market at high prices, costing an estimated €29 billion by June 2023.

 As of early September 2022, 32 of France's 56 nuclear reactors were shut down due to maintenance or technical problems.
 In 2022, Europe's driest summer in 500 years had serious consequences for power plant cooling systems, as the drought reduced the amount of river water available for cooling.

+During 2023, stress corrosion cracking was found in some straight pipe sections; previously it had only been found in pipe with bends so subject to additional stress form thermal stratification as fluids flowed through bends.
+One crack was to a depth of 23 mm in a wall thickness of 27 mm.